Roll or rotate a Customer Key or an availability key

 When you roll either of the Azure Key Vault keys associated with a DEP used with Exchange Online and Skype for Business, you must update the DEP to point to the new key.
 This does not rotate the availability key.

-To instruct Customer Key to use the new key to encrypt mailboxes in Office 365 run the Set-DataEncryptionPolicy cmdlet as follows:
+To instruct Customer Key to use the new key to encrypt mailboxes, run the Set-DataEncryptionPolicy cmdlet as follows:

 Run the Set-DataEncryptionPolicy cmdlet in Azure PowerShell: